-The UK Government should consider giving priority to deciding whether or not to opt in to the new European policing co-operation framework1 in order to continue access to Europol.
-The new Regulation2 repeals the existing Council decisions which set out the framework for establishment and membership of Europol.
-Membership of Europol would continue until such time as the Regulation were repealed, although there is provision for the Commission to review and evaluate the working practices of the agency every 5 years3.
+The new Regulation repeals the existing Council decisions which set out the framework for establishment and membership of Europol.
+Membership of Europol would continue until such time as the Regulation were repealed, although there is provision for the Commission to review and evaluate the working practices of the agency every 5 years.
 The UK Government must indicate by January 2017 if it is to opt-into the new Regulation.
 Failure to do so would mean the UK will no longer be a member Europol from 1 May 2017.
 This will have implications for the ability of police to share information.